 Charles Young made a career of breaking down barriers in the segregated U.S. Army.

-Charles Young was born into slavery in a two-room log cabin in Mays Lick, Ky., on March 12, 1864.
+Charles Young was born into slavery in a two-room log cabin in Mays Lick, Kentucky, on March 12, 1864.
 His father Gabriel later fled to freedom and in 1865 enlisted as a private in the 5th Regiment, U.S. Colored Heavy Artillery.
 His father’s enhanced status as a “Grand Army man” impressed Charles as he grew up in Ripley, Ohio.
 The son was sent to an all-black elementary school, but he was able to attend Ripley’s integrated high school and graduated at the top of his class in 1881.
 Two years later, at the urging of his father, he took the West Point entrance examination.
 Twenty-year-old Young scored well, received the required nomination from Ohio’s 12th District Congressman Alphonso Hart and reported to the U.S. Military Academy in June 1884.
 He was the ninth black American admitted to West Point; he would be the third to graduate with a commission as a second lieutenant.

 Young had a miserable time at West Point.
 Charles Rhodes, a white cadet in Young’s class, remembered him as “a rather awkward, overgrown lad, large-boned and robust in physique, and of a nervous, impulsive temperament.”
 Rhodes recalled that Young’s “life was lonesome” at West Point––hardly a surprise, as most white cadets refused to associate with blacks and subjected them to racial slurs, cruel slights and hostile treatment beyond the normal hazing.